RhoNit/Book_API/README.md

 <hr>

 ### 4. Generate migration and update up.sql and down.sql file content
-- Generate migration:<br> `diesel migration generate create_book`
+- Create `book` table by adding a migration:<br> `diesel migration generate create_book`
-- This will generate your migration folder and inside that you have to update the contents of up.sql and down.sql
+- This will generate your migration folder and inside that you have to update the contents of `up.sql` and `down.sql`
 <hr>

 ### 5. Run migration